Sport in Estonia

 Sport plays an important role in Estonian culture.
 Estonia first competed as a nation at the 1920 Summer Olympics, although the National Olympic Committee was established in 1923.
 Estonian athletes took part at every Olympic Games until the country was annexed by the Soviet Union in 1940.
 The 1980 Summer Olympics sailing regatta was held in the capital city Tallinn.
 Estonia has won most of its Olympic medals in wrestling, athletics, weightlifting, and cross-country skiing.
+Basketball is the most popular spectator sport in Estonia.

 Athletics

 Athletics is popular in Estonia, shown by number of medals won this field of sport.
 Jüri Lossmann came in second on the marathon at the 1920 Olympic Games.
 Aleksander Klumberg won the bronze medal in 1924 in the men's decathlon competition.
 Between 2000 and 2009, Estonia scored at least one medal in major international competition in every year: 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, and 2009.
 Before that, Erki Nool won the gold medal in 1998.